Hibernation or death in the hamster, how to make the difference?

 Signs of a hibernating hamster

-• Slowing of metabolism: His breathing and heart rate slow down considerably, almost imperceptible to the naked eye.
+• Slowing of metabolism: his breathing and heart rate slow down considerably, almost imperceptible to the naked eye.

 • Body criteria: the hamster's body becomes cold to the touch and the extremities (ears, tail) may have a whitish or pale appearance